6. Managing GPUs¶

 Just for reference, for the HPC-Physics project we provide a CentOS7.x image (GPU-CentOS7-INFNPadova-x86_64-<date>) which has the same content of the CentOS7x-INFNPadova-x86-64-<date> public images, and in addition provides the CUDA toolkit and the needed drivers.
 This image was tested with Nvidia T4 GPUs and with Nvidia V100 GPUs.

 On a VM instantiated using this image, cuda is installed at the first boot (and its installation can take several minutes).
 You may understand if the installation has been done if the following command:

 returns something like.

 Unfortunately it is not straightforward to see which GPUs are being used and which ones are available using the CloudVeneto Openstack dashboard.

 You can refer to this page for such information (please note that this page is updated every 30 minutes).

 Please consider the following policies when using GPU instances:

 - Since there is a high request to use GPUs, please delete your instance as soon as you don’t need it anymore.
 This is because virtual machines, even if idle or in shutdown state, allocate resources (GPUs in particular) which therefore aren’t available to other users.

 - Once activated, your virtual instance is managed by you.

-- Before allocation one or more GPUs, please register such allocation in this document.
-Please be sure to fill also the ‘estimated end date’ field.
-Instances for which there isn’t a reservation in this document can be deleted by the Cloud administrators.
+- Before allocation one or more GPUs, please register such allocation as explained here.
+Instances for which there isn’t a reservation can be deleted by the Cloud administrators.

 - Please don’t reserve the GPU(s) for long (i.e > 1 week) periods.